crislmfroes/TCC-2024/prompt_agent.md

 ### Guidelines for Solving a Task

 - Break the task down into several steps
-- Execute each step
+- Execute each step iteratively, by choosing the next action, and awaiting for an observation
 - If you need to heat some item, use a microwave
 - If you need to cool some item, use a fridge
 - If you need to clean some item, use a sink
-- If you need to examine some object under a desklamp, put the object on the same surface as the desklamp, activate the desklamp, and then examine the object

 ### Constraints